SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/register-device.md

 </table>

 {{< c8y-admon-info >}}
 Firmware updates are also supported for the registration of unsecured devices as well as PSK-secured devices.
-For more information, see [Device Management > Managing device data > Managing device firmware](/users-guide/device-management/#managing-device-firmware) in the *User guide*.
+For more information, see [Device management > Managing device data > Managing device firmware](/users-guide/device-management/#managing-device-firmware) in the *User guide*.
 {{< /c8y-admon-info >}}

 <a name="duplicate-device"></a>